 Another problem with mortgage foreclosure is possible income tax consequences.
-The general rule is that when a lender forgives or cancels a debt the borrower can incur income tax on the amount of debt forgiveness.
-When you arrange a discount in your mortgage in order to sell house (a so-called “short sale”) the mortgage lender will cancel part of your mortgage debt and you will receive a tax form 1099 telling the IRS that you have imputed income for the amount of debt reduction.
-You will also incur income tax liability for a deed in lieu of foreclosure.
+The general rule is that when a lender forgives or cancels a debt the borrower can incur income tax on the amount of debt forgiven.
+When you arrange a discount in your mortgage in order to sell your house (a “short sale”) the mortgage lender may send you IRS Form 1099 which tells the IRS that you have imputed income for the amount of the mortgage reduction.
+You may also incur income tax liability for a deed in lieu of foreclosure.
 The taxable income will be the difference between the property value and the balance of the mortgage loan on the date you surrender the property to the bank.

 A foreclosure may result in cancellation of debt income depending on whether the bank pursues a deficiency judgment.
-If the mortgage lender gets a deficiency judgment for the difference between the property value on foreclosure sale date and the mortgage balance the lender is not forgiving any part of the loan.
-If the bank chooses not to pursue a deficiency judgment, or pursues the judgment unsuccessfully, the borrower may incur income tax liability for debt foregiveness.
+If the mortgage lender gets a deficiency judgment for the difference between the property value on the foreclosure sale date and the mortgage balance, the lender is not forgiving any part of the loan so there is no imputed income.
+If the bank chooses not to pursue a deficiency judgment, or pursues the judgment unsuccessfully, the borrower may incur income tax liability for debt forgiveness.

-In December, 2007, Congress acted to protect many debtors from income tax liability associated with foreclosure avoidance.
-The Mortgage Forgiveness Debt Relief Act of 2007 states that homeowners will not be subject to income tax from release from mortgage liability if and to the extent the mortgage proceeds were used to buy or improve their primary residence.
-There is no income tax shelter from foregiveness of mortgage debts for investment property, vacation homes, or mortgages used for businesses or to pay off credit card balances.
-You should speak with an attorney or CPA familiier with the new law to see if you qualify for income tax protection.
+In December 2007, Congress acted to prevent many debtors from income tax liability associated with foreclosure avoidance.
+The Mortgage Forgiveness Debt Relief Act of 2007 stated that homeowners will not be subject to income tax from release from mortgage liability if and to the extent the mortgage proceeds were used to buy or improve their primary residence.
+The Debt Relief Act has expired and no longer protects homeowners from imputed income.

-For those borrowers who do not qualify for protection of the new Act there is an insolvency exception to imputed income from the cancellation of mortgage debt.
-If a borrower is financially insolvent when he surrenders the mortgaged property to the lender voluntarily or through foreclosure there will be no imputed income.
+There is an insolvency exception to imputed income from reduction of mortgage debt.
+If a borrower is financially insolvent when he surrenders the mortgaged property to the lender, voluntarily or through foreclosure, there is no imputed income.
 A borrower who files bankruptcy is presumed to be insolvent, so that a bankruptcy debtor cannot suffer imputed income tax liability because the bankruptcy discharges personal liability under a mortgage note.
-More information is available from IRS Publication 908 and IRS tax form 982.
+More information on this topic is available from IRS Publication 908 and IRS Tax Form 982.

-The tax law permits many real estate investors to offset imputed debt foregiveness income with corresponding tax losses.
-For example, if a lender forecloses on a parcel of income producing rental property the taxpayer may be able to report an operating loss to offset all imputed income from debt foregiveness in the same year that the the mortgage lender issues the Form 1099.
-When a foreclosed property was not income producing, but was held solely for future appreciation (example: vacant land), the deduction from ordinary income of capital losses in excess of capital gain may be limited to $3,000 per year so that the total loss will have to be deducted over future tax years.
+The tax law permits many real estate investors to offset imputed debt forgiveness income with corresponding tax losses.
+For example, if a lender forecloses on a parcel of income-producing rental property, the taxpayer may be able to report an operating loss to offset all imputed income from debt forgiveness in the same year for which the mortgage lender issues IRS Form 1099.
+When a foreclosed property was not income producing but was held solely for future appreciation (for example, vacant land), the deduction from ordinary income of capital losses in excess of capital gain may be limited to $3,000 per year so that the total loss will have to be deducted over future tax years.
 You should consult your CPA to determine the tax impact of a mortgage foreclosure on your tax situation.
-The tax impact of foreclosure is not a legal issue.